Fonemine/documentation/cpq_admin.md

 Clicking on the XML tab, exposes the XML Specification for the Quote UI Layout, as seen below:
 ![Quote UI Layout XML Specification in MobileForce CPQ](/zendesk_images/QuoteUILayoutXMLSpec.png)

+### 8.2 Structure of Forms

+form is specified primarily by two XML elements: the form element and the input element.
+A form element represents a single form.
+It contains a list of input elements.
+Each input element describes a single field in the form.

 Here are some layout controls specified in XML.
 Please note that this section is not intended to be a complete documentation, nor do we suggest that you use the XML specification, unless you're a power user/developer.
 If you'd like additional details about how to control Product and Quote UI Layouts using XML, please contact your MobileForce Support Team and request a paid developer consultation.

 **Display read-only text in quote screens**